DigitalDreamer1/my_demo_repo/README.md

 # my_demo_repo
-This is my first gitup repository
+This is my first gitup repository this is the first commit